Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 The key insight:

 > **Memory isn't about perfect recall or AI "knowing" you.
-It's about reliable externalize and conveniently retrieval.**
+It's about reliable externalization and convenient retrieval.**

 ### Core Components